What are maps?

 Introduction to the Data Mapper

-The Data Mapper enables us to perform transformations of complex messages visually and effortlessly, graphically represented by links that define the relationships between the various elements of messages.
+The Data Mapper enables us to perform transformations on complex messages visually and effortlessly, with links that graphically represent the relationships between the elements of messages.

-These relationships between elements are internally implemented as XSL Transformations (XSLT – Extensible Stylesheet Language Transformation), the standard Worldwide Web Consortium (W3C) recommended to perform message transformations.
+These relationships between elements are implemented internally as XSL Transformations (XSLT – Extensible Stylesheet Language Transformation), the standard World Wide Web Consortium (W3C) recommendation to message transformations.

 Data Mapper is a Visual Code extension that allows you to perform mapping transformations.
 Currently, it has its own extension, but that will be merged with the main extension in the future.